qwert7661/Lifeboat-Solitaire/README.md

 Lifeboat is a new game of my own design.
 I hope you enjoy it!

-Ensure that /graphics and /audio files are in the same file location as Lifeboat.py
+Ensure that /Lifeboat_Assets file is in the same file location as Lifeboat.py

 Requires pygame.